Sunday Morning at the Centre of the World

 by Louis de Bernières

-Sunday Morning at the Centre of the World had 2 performances over 11 years ago (between the 13th of October 2012 and the 23rd of October 2012) at Riverside Arts Centre
+Sunday Morning at the Centre of the World had 2 performances about 12 years ago (between the 13th of October 2012 and the 23rd of October 2012) at Riverside Arts Centre

 First broadcast on BBC radio in 1998 this vibrant and lyrical play, from the author of Captain Corelli’s Mandolin, paints a colourful picture of the community in Earlsfield, South West London, where the author spent the early part of his career whilst working as a supply teacher and an aspiring writer.